 Types of drywall screw guns

-Most power tools come corded and cordless versions.
+Most power tools come in corded and cordless versions.
 Screw guns are no exception.
 It has different brands and models in the market in both corded and cordless variations.
 The right type for you depends on your situation and use case.

 There are two primary types of drywall screw guns by using a power source.